thisisdhaas/sampleclean/amt_server/README.md

     means the format is incorrect, may be attributed to wrong format of the content field or miss of other important fields.

-* Send the results to the callback URL:
+* Send the results to the callback URL(**POST** method):

-  - The results are sent back using the **POST** method, consists of a single field, 'data', which maps to a json string :
+  - The results that are sent back consist of a single field, 'data', which maps to a json string :
     - **group_id** : a string specify a group of HITs the results answer

     - **answer** : a JSON array consists of the answers for each HIT, exactly in the same order as the corresponding HITs are in the creating process